 Will Trump’s decision help or hurt our diplomatic relations?
 What should we do going forward to improve relations with other countries and our role in the world?

-BU Pardee School of Global Studies dean and professor of international relations and CAS professor of international relations and of Earth and environment
+Pardee School of Global Studies dean and professor of international relations and CAS professor of international relations and of earth and environment

 By deciding to sit out of the Paris climate accord and choosing to ignore possibly the single greatest security threat to our future, President Trump announced to the world that the United States is no longer interested in—and in his view, capable of—being a global leader.
 This abdication from global leadership is quite easily the greatest foreign policy reversal by any major power since Gorbachev’s decision to dismantle the Soviet Union.